Habiba-Eldababy/Parallel-CDM/README.md

 # Parallel-CDM

 This repository contains a parallel computational damage mechanics (CDM) MATLAB code.
 We utilize parallelization techniques in order to significantly accelerate CDM simulations.
 This an updated parallel code, see the original https://github.com/roshanphilip/UAL-codes.
 The package can be used with UAL solver (https://doi.org/10.1007/s00466-024-02473-5) or Newton-Raphson, and for local or non-local gradient damage.
+The mesh files are set to the UAL solver and non-local gradient damage by default.

 We invite you to try out different continuum damage mechanics problems using this parallel code.